 1926 – In a letter to Nature, physicist Gilbert Newton Lewis used the word photon to describe a carrier of radiant energy.
 It eventually was used to apply to Einstein’s light quantum as well.

 1987 – Larry Wall released the Perl scripting language.
-It would go from being a SysAdmin’s helper to one of the Web’s dominant scripting languages, for good or ill,
+It would go from being a SysAdmin’s helper to one of the Web’s dominant scripting languages, for good or ill, depending on the coder.

 1997 – HTML 4.0 was recommended and published by the World Wide Web Consortium, the W3C.
 It offered the strict, transitional and frameset variations, and deprecated many of Netscape’s visual tags in favor of CSS.

 Read Tom’s science fiction and other fiction books at Merritt’s Books site.